TheKrakenCoder/aTMN/README.md

 # aTMN
 ## Apply Token Marker Number script for Roll20

 This script is designed to be an easy way to mark a large amount of tokens so that players and GMs can easily refer to them in combat.
-It is a poor man’s version of the The Aaron’s TokenNameNumber script.
-It’s much less flexible but usually is all I need.
+There are more powerful and more flexible scripts that do a similar thing (e.g. The Aaron’s TokenNameNumber script) but usually this script's functionality is all I need.
 It applies a token marker with a numeral to selected tokens.
 It can also remove the applied token markers.

 The GM selects one or more tokens and then executes: